akildunne/lifted-spirits/README.md

 https://imgur.com/5HdyGXu

+## SWOT Analysis

+Strengths - Planning and styling are my strengths, so I already have a clear vision in mind to expedite the CSS process.
+Weaknesses - I usually struggle with getting started and knowing how to begin.
+My worry is that I will also lose a lot of time this weekend on working out the functionality of the app.
+Opportunities - My plan is to just get as far as I possibly can over the weekend and take time to rewatch lab videos as needed so that I can do as much on my own as possible.
+I’d really like to get better about being able to work more independently.
+Threats - Losing time being stuck is my biggest threat in this project so far, so I’m going to try to work out problems as best I can.

 ## Timeframes

 I plan to work on functionality as quickly as possible to make sure I am able to meet my MVPs early.
 I would like to take more time to style this app to make sure all three screen layouts are how they should be.
 Given that this is a mood tracker, I want the user to have their mood instantly brightened just by looking at the app.